charliecalvert/CloudNotes/Assignments/ExpressJQuery.md

 ## Step Four: Jade {#jade}

-In **index.jade** use Jade to create a button and two paragraphs:
+In **index.jade** use Jade to create a button and two paragraphs.
+To do this, just paste in the following code, but be careful of your indents:

     button#sendString Send String
     p#stringHolder
     p#readyCalled

-Add a button to index.jade with an id of **sendString**.
-Use the constuctor of **MyObject** to set up a handler for the button click.
+The code above adds a button to **index.jade** with an id of **sendString** and the caption **Send String**.

+In your JavaAScript, use the constuctor of **MyObject** to set up a handler for the button click.
 Create a private method of **MyObject** called **stringSender** that places a string in your **stringHolder** paragraph.

 When the user clicks on the button a method must be called.
-To make the possible, add code in the constructor that defines an event handler for the button click.
+To make that possible, add code in the constructor that defines an event handler for the button click.
 And then outside the constructor add a method called **showString** to handle the event:

 ```javascript
     function MyObject() {